ucsd-progsys/liquidhaskell/README.md

 Requirements
 ------------

-LiquidHaskell requires (in addition to the Hackage dependencies)
+LiquidHaskell requires (in addition to the cabal dependencies)

-- a recent OCaml compiler
+- recent OCaml compiler
+- SMTLIB2 compatible solver

 How To Clone, Build and Install
 -------------------------------